thehajime/asiabsdcon-1803/content.md

  - arch/lkl (LKL) < arch/lib (LibOS)
  - diff: the amount of stub code
 - commons
+ - no modification to the original Linux code
  - description of kernel context (by POSIX thread)
- - interface to underlying host (clock, memory, scheduler)
+ - outsourced resources (clock, memory, scheduler)
  - CPU independent architecture
- - no modification to the original Linux code
 - diffs
  - LibOS: implemented with higher API (timer, irq, kthread) by pthread
  - LKL: implement IRQ, kthread, timer with pthread in lower layer

+Note:

+reimplementation of timer API is required for simulation's feature, time warp,

+---

+## Implementation

 >>>